ruby-rdf/sparql/README.markdown

 serialization formats, so it will work with whatever serialization plugins that are currently available for RDF.rb.
 (At present, this includes support for N-Triples, N-Quads, Turtle, RDF/XML, RDF/JSON, JSON-LD, RDFa, TriG and TriX.)

+### Remote datasets

+A SPARQL query containing `FROM` or `FROM NAMED` will load the referenced IRI unless the repository already contains a context with that same IRI.
+This is performed using [RDF.rb][] `RDF::Util::File.open_file` passing HTTP Accept headers for various available RDF formats.
+For best results, require [Linked Data][] to enable a full set of RDF formats in the `GET` request.
+Also, consider overriding `RDF::Util::File.open_file` with an implementation with support for HTTP Get headers (such as `Net::HTTP`).

+### Result formats

+{SPARQL.serialize_results} may be used on it's own, or in conjunction with {Rack::SPARQL} or {Sinatra::SPARQL}
+to provide content-negotiated query results.
+For basic `SELECT` and `ASK` this includes HTML, XML and JSON formats.
+`DESCRIBE` and `CONSTRUCT` create an `RDF::Graph`, which can be serialized through [HTTP Content Netogiation][conneg] using available RDF writers.
+For best results, require [Linked Data][] to enable a full set of RDF formats.

 ## Examples